-Typically sellers can choose between FBA & FBM while deciding on the kind of carrier they want to choose for boarding their products off shore.
+Typically sellers can choose between FBA & FBM while deciding on the kind of carrier they want to choose for boarding their products offshore.
 EFN is part of the Amazon FBA program that dictates Amazon cares for the transport and delivery of your packages using one of its local warehouses.
-If you have an European marketplace seller account that’s registered under FBA, then you can store your inventory in Amazon’s warehouses (also known as fulfillment center) across Europe and manage orders coming in from your European marketplace using the same local inventory pool.
+If you have a European marketplace seller account that’s registered under FBA, then you can store your inventory in Amazon’s warehouses (also known as fulfillment centers) across Europe and manage orders coming in from your European marketplace using the same local inventory pool.

 - United Kingdom

 Pay Cross Border EFN fees

 When you sell your products to customers of other marketplaces via the European Fulfillment Network (EFN), you have to pay a cross-border fee for each order shipped.
 Let’s say for example you want a 600g Standard Parcel (non-media item) product across all five European marketplaces and ship your inventory to UK fulfillment centers.
 The cross-border EFN fee would be €4.39 for orders placed on amazon.de, amazon.fr, amazon.it, and amazon.es.

 |Standard Parcel 600g Fulfillment Fees||Sale on amazon.de||Sale on amazon.fr||Sale on amazon.it||Sale on amazon.es|

 |Fulfillment fee for EFN (fulfilling amazon.de, amazon.fr, amazon.it, amazon.es orders from UK inventory pool)||€4.39||€4.39||€4.39||€4.39|